top of page

 2016: Florence Academy of Art Summer Scholarship – Finalist

-2021-2023: Resident artist with the program “Finds Stories: Addressing Mobility through Object and People Biographies”.
-This is a collaboration between the Australian Archaeological Institute at Athens, five European research institutions, from Croatia, Greece, Serbia, and the United Kingdom, who were awarded a prestigious Erasmus+ Key Action 2 Research Grant to study mobility in South-East Europe through object biographies.
+• 2021-2023: Resident artist with the program “Finds Stories: Addressing Mobility through Object and People Biographies”.
+This is a collaboration between the Australian Archaeological Institute at Athens, five European research institutions, from Croatia, Greece, Serbia, and the United Kingdom (University of Bristol - department of Archaeology and Anthropology), who were awarded a prestigious Erasmus+ Key Action 2 Research Grant to study mobility in South-East Europe through object biographies.

 Publications